Local Travel Experts

 Barcelona in July: Things You Need to Know

-The month of July is unquestionably the best time to visit Barcelona.
+July is unquestionably one of the best times to visit Barcelona.
 Summer is a good time for visitors to travel since the days are longer, and one can spend most of their time in the seaside town.
 With the sun shining hard up until 7 PM, summer gives you a lot of time to explore Barcelona’s various attractions.

-While the beach is a must-visit, it is not the end-all-be-all of summer in Barcelona.
+While the beach is a must-visit, it is not the end-all-be-all of Barcelona in July.
 Want to experience fantastic sights, sounds, and tastes on your vacation?
 This city has all that and more!
-You’ll be walking down Las Ramblas in no time as you take in its wonderful ambience.
+You’ll be walking down Las Ramblas in no time as you take in its wonderful ambiance.

 There are also tons of free concerts going on that are definitely worth checking out.
 Make the most of the free concerts like the Musica and Parcs festivals which are held in open-air venues throughout the city from June to August.
 Spend summer kicking back under the Mediterranean sun with your whole family and enjoy all those free concerts!